Suicide Mortality in Spain (2010-2022): Temporal Trends, Spatial Patterns, and Risk Factors: Data

 \section{Data}

-This study uses suicide mortality counts and corresponding population data from the Spanish Statistical Office (INE) for the period 2010-2022.
-The data, which includes sex- and age-specific counts (ICD-10 codes X60-X84), is stratified by year and province across continental Spain.
+This study uses suicide mortality counts and corresponding population data from the Spanish National Statistics Institute (INE) for the period 2010--2022.
+The data, which includes sex- and age-specific counts (ICD-10 codes X60--X84), is stratified by year and province across continental Spain.
 To assess potential associations with suicide mortality, we also include several socioeconomic and contextual variables.
 These consist of two spatial variables, the percentage of the population living in rural areas and the provincial unemployment rate, and two temporal variables, the national annual employment rate and the at-risk-of-poverty rate.
 To construct a provincial-level rurality indicator, we use data from the Geographic Information System of the European Commission \citep{eurostat2024gisco}, which classifies local administrative units (municipalities in the case of Spain) into three categories of urbanisation: cities, towns or suburbs, and rural areas.
 Combining the 2020 classification with Spanish population data, we calculate the percentage of the population living in rural areas for each province.
-We obtain the remaining covariates (i.e., the provincial unemployment rate, national annual employment rate, and at-risk-of-poverty rate) from the Spanish Statistical Office.
+We obtain the remaining covariates (i.e., the provincial unemployment rate, national annual employment rate, and at-risk-of-poverty rate) from the National Statistics Institute.